Ebonsignori/obsidian-auto-journal/README.md

 Or feel free to fork and open a PR :heart:

-The implementation borrows from:

--   [auto-note-mover](https://github.com/farux/obsidian-auto-note-mover): For file suggesting in settings

 ### Local development

 1. Move this to your `.obsidian/plugins` directory in a vault you don't mind messing with.